ArvinZheng/babyfish/README.md

 > davidianus".
 Its voice sounds like the baby's cry, that why Chinese
 > call it "BabyFish". ^¦Ø^

+# How to learn and use it
+* view "get-started.html" to run it.
+* view "demo/demo-guide.html" to learn it.

 # Why did the first version cost so long time(2008-2015)?

 I started to develop this framework since Aug, 2008, the first version is coming so late because